Muscle Hypertrophy

 The first part of the word, hyper-, means “above, beyond, or in excess” while the second part, -trophy, describes nourishment (from the Greek term trophḗ, meaning “nourishment” or “food”).
 Therefore, the word hypertrophy literally describes excessive feeding/nourishment.

-When you break the word down, you will recognize that an increase in muscle cell size is actually the result of hypertrophy or excessive feeding.
+When you break the word down, you will recognize that an increase in muscle cell size is actually the result of hyper-trophy (excessive feeding).
 To achieve this result, there are two major factors to consider.
 One factor of hypertrophy is part of its definition: you must provide appropriate nourishment!

 Muscle hypertrophy cannot occur without both sufficient nourishment and an appropriately targeted resistance training routine.